hazae41/glacier/README.md

 ### Create a mix 🌪

-Then create a mix using a handle and some blocks.
+Then create a mix using a query and some blocks.

 ```tsx
 function useHello() {